-Tim Barrett writes that the sizes codified on the Bologna stone may have originated with Arab papermakers previously active in the Mediterranean area.
-(Citing Josef von Karabacek's 1887 endnotes on Arab paper dimensions a range of 10th to 15th-century sizes whose ratios are quite similar to those seen here.)
+Tim Barrett writes that the sizes codified on the Bologna stone may have originated with Arab papermakers previously active in the Mediterranean area; he cites Josef von Karabacek's 1887 endnotes on Arab paper dimensions, a range of 10th to 15th-century sizes whose ratios are quite similar to those seen here.
 These dimensions were likely inherited from medieval parchment workers, who handed down their methods for maximizing the surface area of animal skin to papermakers.
 In both cases, we find an intriguing consistency in the geometric ratio at hand - a ratio so consistent that Barrett says J. Peter Gumbert calls it "invariant" in manuscript book studies.
-Whether we compare the four medieval sheet dimensions on the stone to animal skin or to Arab paper dimensions and their eventual progeny

-The rectangle based on the square-root of two seems to go back to well before the beginning of the Western book [...]
+"The rectangle based on the square-root of two seems to go back to well before the beginning of the Western book [...]
 It is a moot point as to whether the Medieval Italian parchment workers, who passed this precious snippet of knowledge on to the papermakers, were aware of all the geometry, since in cutting up an animal skin, this particular rectangle produces the least wastage.
-However, they knew enough to understand the principle and to construct their rectangles accordingly.
+However, they knew enough to understand the principle and to construct their rectangles accordingly."
 (Harris, "The Shape of Paper," Institut d'histoire du livre)